SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 .. note::

-   Different Unicode characters, and different representations of the same character, can require different amounts of memory to store.
+   Different Unicode characters,
+   and different representations of the same Unicode character, can require different amounts of memory to store.
    Because of this, characters in Swift do not each take up the same amount of memory within a string's representation.
    As a result, the length of a string cannot be calculated without iterating through the string to consider each of its characters in turn.
-   If you are working with particularly long string values, be aware that the ``countElements`` function will need to iterate over the characters within a string in order to calculate an accurate character count for that string.
+   If you are working with particularly long string values, be aware that the ``countElements`` function must iterate over the characters within a string in order to calculate an accurate character count for that string.

-   Note also that the character count returned by ``countElements`` will not always be the same as the ``length`` property of an ``NSString`` that contains the same characters.
+   Note also that the character count returned by ``countElements`` is not always the same as the ``length`` property of an ``NSString`` that contains the same characters.
-   The length of an ``NSString`` is based on the number of 16-bit code units within the string's UTF-16 representation, and not the number of Unicode characters within the string.
+   The length of an ``NSString`` is based on the number of 16-bit code units within the string's UTF-16 representation and not the number of Unicode characters within the string.

 .. _StringsAndCharacters_ConcatenatingStringsAndCharacters: